Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-unstable-nested-components.md

 <!-- end auto-generated rule header -->

-## Rule Details
+## Rule category

+Correctness.

+## What it does

+Prevents nesting component definitions inside other components.

+## Why is this bad?

-This rule aims to prevent nesting component definitions inside other components.
-It is a common mistake that can cause performance issues and bugs.
+Nesting component definitions inside other components is a common mistake that can be extremely slow and cause issues and bugs.
 Instead, define every component at the top level.

+## Examples

 ### ❌ Incorrect